 Ask an Expert - Tips for Christmas Tree Selection and Care

-In late November and early December, many Utahns head to their local Christmas tree grower or tree lot to make this year’s selection.
+Many Utahns will head to their local Christmas tree grower or tree lot to make this year’s selection.
 Proper selection and care for a live tree once it is home can provide for a happier and safer holiday season.

 The first thing to consider is tree size.
 Measure the space where the tree will be, including width and ceiling height.
 Remember that several inches will be cut from the butt end, but the stand may add several inches to the overall height.